tawfiq2/Ninjas/test/README.md

 Write in the terminal of VS the following commands:

-To initiat truffle folders:
+To initiate truffle folders:
 ```
 $ truffle init
 ```
-After upload the smart contract and test.js write this commands:
+After upload the smart contract and test.js write these commands:
 ```
 $ truffle develop
 $ migrate --reset